RobDWaller/robdwaller.github.io/_posts/2020-03-13-slim-php-jwt.md

 It's literally a few lines of code, you just pass the `JwtMiddleware::json()` method a token secret, a request key and a response message.
 If the JSON Web Token passed with the request is invalid you'll see the response message and if it is valid the route will load as expected.

-PSR-JWT is also completely customisable, you can even use your own [handlers](https://github.com/RobDWaller/psr-jwt#handlers) to define how authorisation should be handled and what the response should be.
+PSR-JWT is also completely customisable, you can even use your own [handlers](https://github.com/RobDWaller/psr-jwt#handlers) to define how authorisation works and what the response should be.
 You can also use the library to generate JSON web tokens.

 ```php
 require 'vendor/autoload.php';